 After setting up the new folder, you can put some files in there.
-It is important to understand that fscrypt can’t encrypt files that were already in the folder before setting it up.
-Due to this, you need to re-add files after enabling encryption, or you just use a new folder (like suggested above).
+It is essential to understand that fscrypt can’t encrypt files that were already in the folder before setting it up.
+Due to this, you need to re-add files after enabling encryption, or you just use a new folder (as suggested above).

-During normal use, you don’t need to lock the folder.
+During regular use, you don’t need to lock the folder.
 After a system restart, you can unlock your folder by entering

 fscrypt unlock newfolder.
 You must enter your passphrase, and fscrypt will output “‘newfolder’ is now unlocked and ready for use.”
 Then, you can use it as any other folder on your system.

 In summary, fscrypt provides an easy way to set up folder-based encryption on most Linux systems.
 For more details, check fscrypt’s documentation on GitHub.

 Readers’ questions of the month

 Each month, readers send us questions via e-mail, Mastodon (Fediverse), Signal, or via the forum of privacytools.io.
 In general, we directly reply to questions.
 However, we would like to list some questions and answers that are interesting for more than only one person:

 “Why do we see Elasticsearch leaks all the time?”

 Internal services unknowingly exposed to the internet are the problem.
 Elasticsearch is only one example.
 There are also exposed IP cameras, PLCs in industrial environments, and office printers.
 Regularly scan your public and private IP address ranges to detect open ports and services and apply usual security practices.
 Never just assume something is configured – check and document it.